Westlake Center

 Westlake Center is a four-story shopping center and 25-story office tower in downtown Seattle, Washington, United States.
 The southern terminus of the Seattle Center Monorail, it is located across Pine Street from Westlake Park, between 4th and 5th Avenues.
 It is named for Westlake Avenue, which now terminates north of the mall but once ran two blocks farther south to Pike Street.
 Westlake Park is considered Seattle's "town square" and celebrities and political figures often make appearances or give speeches from the building's balcony.
+The anchor stores are Saks Off 5th and Nordstrom Rack.

+The current shopping center began construction in 1986 after over 20 years of planning, and opened its doors on October 20, 1988.
+The building was designed by RTKL Associates on a site of 11000 sqm.
+It had 82 tenant spaces and a 21-story office tower on its north side with 340,000 sqft of space.
+Westlake Center underwent renovations in the late 1990s to add larger store spaces for new tenants in response to the opening of the adjacent Pacific Place shopping mall.
+It was home to a small Neiman Marcus concept store called The Galleries of Neiman Marcus, which opened in 1999 and closed in 2002.